Home / Career Guides / Physician Assistant (PA)

 What tasks does a physician assistant typically perform on a daily basis?

 Daily, a PA might conduct physical exams, diagnose illnesses, develop and carry out treatment plans, assist in surgeries, perform procedures, and counsel patients on preventative healthcare.
-They also often communicate with other healthcare professionals, refer patients to specialists when necessary, and complete paperwork, such as patient histories and billing information.
+They also often communicate with other healthcare pros, refer patients to specialists when necessary, and complete paperwork, such as patient histories and billing information.

 What is the difference between a physician assistant and a nurse practitioner?